RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 If you are working with a therapist online, then any kind of headphones or ear buds will work well, and noise-canceling types may be better.

+On a device that does not support the sounds, the sound settings are not available.

+#### Therapists

+If you are a therapist working live with a client in the room, then either your computer must have a separate keyboard, or your client must use a separate device.

-If you are a therapist and your client is using their own device, then your device does not need to be able to play the sounds.
-The sounds only play on your client's device.
+If your client is using a separate device (either in the room or remotely), then your own device does not need to be able to play the sounds or display the eye movements.
+Your device only controls the EMDR tool on your client's separate device.
 You could use a small mobile device to control the EMDR tool.

-On a device that does not support the sounds, the sound settings are not available.

 ### For clients—Setting up the EMDR tool